-We have covered the ongoing AbbVie v.
-Boehringer Ingelheim litigation concerning Boehringer Ingelheims’s (“BI’s”) aBLA for Cyltezo (adalimumab-adbm), a biosimilar version of AbbVie’s Humira® (adalimumab) product, including the grant of a recent motion to compel discovery regarding BI’s unclean hands defense.
-Magistrate Judge Lloret issued two additional orders regarding discovery in that case.
+We have recently reported on multiple discovery rulings in the ongoing AbbVie v.
+Boehringer Ingelheim litigation concerning Boehringer Ingelheims’s (“BI’s”) aBLA for Cyltezo (adalimumab-adbm), a biosimilar version of AbbVie’s Humira® (adalimumab) product.
+On June 14, 2018, Magistrate Judge Lloret issued two additional opinions regarding discovery in the case.

 The post Updates On Discovery Rulings in AbbVie v.
 BI Adalimumab Litigation appeared first on Big Molecule Watch.